Lesson video

 Syntax is the rules about how a programming language should be written.

-Syntax errors are really common problems where a mistake in the typing has stopped the code working.
+Syntax errors are really common problems when a mistake in a typing is stop the code working.

 That's why it's really important to be accurate.